reactome/container/README.md

 #### stand-alone-analysis-service
 In the [stand-alone-analysis-service](./stand-alone-analysis-service) directory, there is a docker file named `analysis-service.dockerfile`.
 This will let you build a docker image that contains the AnalysisService and all supporting components.

+#### analysis-service-and-pathwaybrowser
+In the [pathway-browser](./pathway-browser) directory, there is a dockerfile named `pathway-browser.dockerfile`.
+This file will let you build a docker image that contains the PathwayBrowser & the Analysis Service and all supporting components.